ctb/titus-blog/src/2015-ddd-and-open-science.rst

 graduate courses and graduate curricula, with especial emphasis on data science (e.g. the `Data Science Initiative
 <http://datascience.ucdavis.edu>`__ at UC Davis); and, most generally,
-in the sense of "what should graduate students know if they want to work in data-driven discovery"?
+I'm interested in "what should graduate students know if they want to work in data-driven discovery"?

 From the training perspective, this paper lays out the central